Wusthof is one of the most well-known and highly-respected kitchen knife makers in the world.

 Price: Premium products come with premium price tags.
 Wusthof Classic knives are not cheap, but they’re also not the most expensive either.
 You can check out their current prices on Amazon.

 Other Product Lines: Besides the Classic, Wusthof offers 6 other knife lines, all with unique features.
-They have 4 other forged knife lines (Epicure, Ikon, Classic Ikon, Grand Prix II) and 2 stamped knife lines (Gourmet and Pro).
+They have 5 other forged knife lines (Epicure, Ikon, Classic Ikon, Grand Prix II, Crafter) and 1 stamped knife line (Gourmet).
 See the full details in this section.

 Bottom Line: You should buy Wusthof Classic knives if you don’t mind paying a little extra for incredibly sharp, ultra-durable, and elegantly designed knives that are built to last.
 You should NOT buy Wusthof Classic knives if you’re on a budget, prefer light-weight knives, or don’t want to put in the effort to hone and sharpen them occasionally.